 Top-level domain | .fk |

-History of the Falkland Islands Flag
+History of the Falkland Islands flag

 The current flag was officially adopted on January 25, 1999, replacing a similar design that had been in use since 1948.
 The 1999 version features an updated and more detailed coat of arms.
 The Blue Ensign design reflects the Falkland Islands' status as a British Overseas Territory, while the unique coat of arms distinguishes it from other territories and emphasizes its individual character.

-Symbolism and Design of the Falkland Islands Flag
+Symbolism and design of the Falkland Islands flag

 The flag's design is rich in symbolism.
 The Blue Ensign background represents the islands' maritime heritage and their connection to the United Kingdom.
 The Union Jack in the canton reaffirms the Falkland Islands' status as a British Overseas Territory and its allegiance to the British Crown.
 The coat of arms in the fly is the most distinctive element, featuring a ram standing on grass, symbolizing the islands' sheep farming industry, which has been crucial to its economy.